Penne Arrabbiata is a classic Italian tomato sauce pasta recipe & the easiest to cook; dried chilli and tomatoes rule the roost here.

 Instructions

-2. Fill a 20cm or 8" saucepan of well-salted water to a boil (I use 1½ teaspoons of salt in a pan this size).
+- Fill a 20cm or 8" saucepan with well-salted water and bring it to a boil (I use 1½ teaspoons of salt in a pan this size).

-5. Add the chilli flakes to the warmed oil and allow it to cook for 60 seconds.
-You need to ensure that the oil is not too hot, if it is the chillies will blacken and become bitter.
+- Add the chilli flakes to the warmed oil and allow them to cook for 30-60 seconds.
+You need to ensure that the oil is not too hot; if it is, the chillies will blacken and become bitter.

-6. Add the tinned tomatoes, stir well to combine with the oil, then turn the heat to low.
+- Add the tinned tomatoes, stir well to combine with the oil, then turn the heat down to low.

-8. When the pasta is cooked so that it has a nice al dente texture set aside 50-75ml (¼-⅓ Cup) of the cooking water and drain the pasta.
+- When the pasta is cooked so that it has a nice al dente texture, set aside 50-75ml (¼-⅓ Cup) of the cooking water and drain the pasta.

-10. Serve sprinkled with basil leaves and parmesan shavings.
+- Serve sprinkled with basil leaves and shaved cheese.

 Mark